jolwig/Surfs_Up/README.md

 * The minimum temperature in June is 64 degrees and in December the minimum is 56 degrees
 * Standard deviation is greater in December (3.7 vs 3.3)
 ## Summary
+The weather is nice year round in Ohau!
+The temperature is mostly in the 70s however there were some colder days during December where it got down into the 50s.
+Ice cream sales could be down on those colder days, but overall the business seems sustainable year round based off of the temperature data.
+It could be useful to find the temperature data from January and February as well as December and count the total number of days where the temperature is in the 50s so that Avy can better prepare for days that are less busy.